 When I was a kid, my mother would order from the popular “Cathy’s Chinese Restaurant” back home in New Brunswick in the nearby town of Sussex.
 If you’re not familiar with Sussex, it’s a beautiful little dairy farming town filled with lots of friendly people and gorgeous scenery.

-Whenever we were in town, we’d stop in to grab some take-out and it became sort of a family tradition whenever we went to Sussex.
+Whenever we were in town, we’d stop in to grab some take-out from out local Chinese restaurant and it became sort of a family tradition whenever we went to Sussex.
 We all loved that place and I have so many happy memories associated with the restaurant. 🙂

 While my version of chow mein isn’t exactly like Cathy’s version, it’s almost as good and I know you'll enjoy it too!